-The 10X Rule by Grant Cardone Book Notes & Commentary
+The 10X Rule Summary: 6 Best Lessons from Grant Cardone

 Most of us have felt unmotived sometimes.
 No matter how much we tried, we just couldn’t get to work.
 Instead, we fell into procrastination, distraction, and eventually shame.